ajgoecke/thesis/implementation/Python/.ipynb_checkpoints/README-checkpoint.md

 ## Scripts:
-- `notebooks/preprocessing.ipynb`: Section 5.1.1
+- `notebooks/preprocessing.ipynb`: notebook containing the implementation of the preprocessing of the compound words (see paper section 5.1.1)
-- `notebooks/textmining.ipynb`: Section 5.3 and Section 6
+- `notebooks/textmining.ipynb`: notebook containing the implementation of the text mining methods (see paper section 5.3 and section 6)
-- `notebooks/definitions.ipynb`: Section 7
+- `notebooks/definitions.ipynb`: notebook containing the implementation of the definition phrasing (see paper section 7)
-- `notebooks/json.ipynb`: Section 7
+- `notebooks/json.ipynb`: notebook containing the implementation of the final definitions into the json file of the glossary (see paper section 7)

 ## Files: